Wild House

 Climate action, nature learning, built to give back

-A pioneering centre for learning and research into wildlife, ecology, freshwater habitats, natural flood management and large-scale nature recovery, it will also support volunteering, nature-based wellbeing and sustainable construction.
+A pioneering centre for learning and research into wildlife, ecology, freshwater habitats, natural flood management and large-scale nature recovery, it also supports volunteering, nature-based wellbeing and sustainable construction.
 It serves as the operational base for Wilder Doddington, including Biodiversity Net Gain (BNG) transactions and the Lincoln and Witham Landscape Recovery Project (LWLR).

 World-leading sustainable construction